ricallinson/jmm/README.md

 ### run-script

-Execute a script in the `scripts` folder.
+Execute a script in a packages `scripts` folder.

     jmm run-script foo